 In contrast, Bayesian statistics allows statements of the form: "given the measured value x, the measured quantity X has the true value X_T with probability P".
 Therefore, one can also answer the question: "given the observed measured value x, what is the probability that the true value of X is X_T ?", which arguably is the only natural thing to demand from data analysis.
 For this reason, Bayesian statistics offers a principled approach to the question underlying every measurement problem, of how to infer the true value of the measured quantity given all available information, including observations.
-In summary, in the context of parameter determination, the fundamental difference between the two approaches is that frequentist statistics assumes the measurement to be uncertain and the measured quantity known, while Bayesian statistics can be formulated regarding the problems of hypothesis testing and model comparison.
+In summary, in the context of parameter determination, the fundamental difference between the two approaches is that frequentist statistics assumes the measurement to be uncertain and the measured quantity known, while Bayesian statistics assumes the observation to be known and the measured quantity uncertain.
+Similar considerations can be formulated regarding the problems of hypothesis testing and model comparison.